 5) Form small patties of the potato mixture with your hands and fry them in the pan until brown.

-Monica is a married mother of 6.
-She lives in Florida and is an enthusiastic convert to the Catholic Church.
-For many years she worked as a teacher and counselor in the public school system but now she labors with love in her home, teaching and counseling the hearts of her own children.
+Monica is a married mother of 6 in Florida who is an enthusiastic convert to the Catholic Church and a lay member of the Home of the Mother.
+For many years she was a teacher and counselor in the public school system but now she labors with love in her home teaching and counseling the hearts of her own children.